-Below, we summarize some of the best Christmas suggestions you can’t miss if you come in December or early January.
+Below, we summarize a list of things to do in Barcelona during Christmas, with the best suggestions you can’t miss if you come in December or early January.
 Make a note!

 Christmas markets in Barcelona

 Vienna?
 Nuremberg?
 Prague?
-Although any of these cities is famous for its mesmerising Christmas markets, you don’t have to go to the heart of Europe to experience the magic of these days.
-Just stroll through the markets of Barcelona to find everything you need to decorate your home.
+Although all of these cities are famous for their mesmerising Christmas markets, you don’t have to go to the heart of Europe to experience the magic of these days.
+Just stroll around the markets of Barcelona to find everything you need to decorate your home.

 One of the most traditional ones is the Fira de Santa Llúcia (in the photo), which is held from late November to 23 December in the Cathedral square.
 Documented since 1786, it is the oldest Christmas fair in Barcelona.

-The same could be said of the Fira de Nadal de la Sagrada Família, which is held on the same dates in front of the most emblematic building of Antoni Gaudí.
+The same could be said of the Fira de Nadal de la Sagrada Família, which is held on the same dates in front of the most emblematic building and one of the statement pieces of Gaudí art in Barcelona.
 There you will find Christmas tree stands, Christmas decorations, nativity scenes and related figurines, the traditional figurines of caganer and tió – a nice tree trunk that brings gifts to the little ones, and much more.

-And if you visit Barcelona in January, before the 6th, you can’t miss the mercadillo de Reyes, which spreads along the Gran Via de les Corts Catalanes between Plaza de España and Plaza de la Universitat, in the Eixample Esquerre and near Montjuïc.
-If you are looking for the wooden toys from your childhood, here you will find them for sure.
+And if you visit Barcelona in January, before the 6th, you can’t miss the mercadillo de Reis, which spreads along the Gran Via de les Corts Catalanes between Plaça de Espanya and Plaça de la Universitat, in the Eixample Esquerre and near Montjuïc.
+If you are looking for the wooden toys from your childhood, here you will surely find them.

 Nativity scenes in the streets of Barcelona

-To say that the city dresses up for Christmas – isn’t just a figure of speech.
-Without going any further, its neuralgic centres showcase nativity scenes (a Catholic tradition that dates back to the 13th century) that are usually the main protagonist in most homes.
+To say that the city dresses up for Christmas isn’t just a figure of speech.
+Without going any further, its neuralgic centres showcase nativity scenes (a Catholic tradition that dates back to the 13th century) that are usually the center of attention in most homes.

-Among the most popular ones let´s mention the one in the Plaza de Sant Jaume (in the photo).
-In front of the Barcelona City Council, there is a nativity scene which every year surprises everyone with its originality.
+Among the most popular ones we would like to mention the one in the Plaça de Sant Jaume (in the photo).
+In front of the Barcelona City Council, there is a nativity scene which surprises everyone with its originality every year.
 On top of this there is a traditional exhibition of nativity scenes that takes place in the church of Carme, on the Ramblas, and which has been celebrated for more than half a century.
-Or a life-size nativity scene that sits on the ruins of the old Born market, the most important in Europe 18th century archaeological complex.
+You can also visit a life-size nativity scene that sits on the ruins of the old Born market, the most important 18th century archaeological complex in Europe.